Dowsley/live-world-engine/README.md

   - [ ] Track organisms outside of the grid
   - [ ] Tiles can have two things: What's its surface, and whats on top of it.
 Like DF.
 - [ ] Introduce data oriented system.
 I'm tired of recompiling and calling builders inside headers.
+- [ ] Refine the compilation system for faster building
 - [ ] Player (Astronaut)
     - [ ] View mode (K)
 - [ ] Create grass!